Best ways to get Ivermectin

 Pros

-- Great Local Options If you have a desire to sit down with a medical provider none of the options above would work.
-However, you can search the database at the FLCCC by state and there are providers who will meet in person.
+• If you have a desire to sit down with a medical provider, none of the options above will work.
+However, you can search the database at the FLCCC by state to find providers who will meet in person.

 Cons

-- Time The amount of time it takes to investigate the hundreds of options that are listed on the FLCCC can be a very time consuming process.
-Once you find a provider there is a huge variety on how much additional time it will take until you receive a decision on whether you will get a prescription for Ivermectin.
+• The amount of time it takes to investigate the hundreds of options that are listed on the FLCCC can be time consuming.
+Once you find a provider, there is a huge variety on how much additional time it will take until you receive a decision on whether you will get a prescription for Ivermectin.